DataS-DHSC/dhsc_rap_workshop/bookdown-example/02-plots-summary-exercise.Rmd

 # Exercise

-In this section, you'll perform your own analyis on a new dataset, which can be taken forward to use in your RAP project.
+In this section, you'll perform your own analysis on a new dataset, which can be taken forward to use in your RAP project.

 Please complete the following tasks: